TREASURIES-U.S. two-year yield at highest since 2007 after Powell's rates warning

 0.25

-(Reporting by Alun John, Yoruk Bahceli and Davide Barbuscia; Editing by Kirsten Donovan)
+(Reporting by Alun John, Yoruk Bahceli and Davide Barbuscia; Editing by Kirsten Donovan and Andrea Ricci)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.